 - In Australia, there is a feral population of camels in which most are dromedaries and some are Bactrians.

-- Camels were imported into Australia in the 19th century from Afghanistan and British India for the purpose of construction and transport.
+- Camels were imported into Australia in the 19th century from Afghanistan and British India for construction and transport.

-- During the early years of the 20th century, vehicles took the place of camels as a mean of transportation.
+- During the early years of the 20th century, vehicles took the place of camels as a means of transportation.